sayeemabdullah/Redux-React-Cribsheet/README.md

 export default rootReducer;

 ```
 This is a small application but in real life, there will be many reducers and it will be hard for us to control inside the `store`.
 So in the `rootReducer`, we use a function of Redux called `combineReducers`.
-Here we can access multiple reducers inside a single reducer as shown above.
+Here we can access multiple reducers inside a single reducer as we bind all the reducers into one.

 ___

 ## Store

 ___